maheshkhanwalkar/AggregateLynx/README.md

 # AggregateLynx

-AggregateLynx is a Data Aggregator built on-top of Hadoop (though it can be used independantly).
+AggregateLynx is a Data Aggregator built on-top of Hadoop (though it can be used independently).
 AggregateLynx is made up of several subprojects:

 1. [AggregateServer](https://github.com/maheshkhanwalkar/AggregateServer) - the actual server
 2. AggregateReport - Report generating tool that creates PDF reports from aggregated data